ngeiswei/dsynkant/README.md

 ----------

 DSynkant is a virtual synthesizer that emulate the Roland D50/D550.
-So far it supports DSSI but is being developed in such a way that would be easy to suport other softsynth API like VST.
+So far it supports DSSI but is being developed in a way that would be easily to other softsynth API like VST.

-It is largely incomplete, if you want to help you are more than welcome, in fact it might just be enough to motivate me to resume work on it.
+It is largely incomplete, if you want to help you are more than welcome.
+In particular, I don't own a Roland D-50, so if you own one, I can definitely find ways to help.

 Requirement
 -----------